flavienbwk/book-devops/eng/AUDIOBOOK.md

 # Prerequisites

-Designing the best service (a method, software, or tool) won't let you be helpful to your organization unless you provide easy access, uninterrupted service, and support.
+Designing the best service won't let you be helpful to your organization unless you provide easy access, uninterrupted service, and support.
 DevOps will enable you to structure and maintain this source of value.

 This book doesn't even require your team to be especially large, nor does it require your leaders to already be convinced.
 However, it does require your team to be convinced that they can drive the project forward.
 Of course, over time, support from other teams in your organization will become a valuable argument to showcase the success of your initiative.